amake/orgro-app-landing-page/_pages/faq.md

 # How does Orgro compare to other apps like [Orgzly](http://www.orgzly.com/) and [beorg](https://beorgapp.com/)?

-Orgro is a pure viewer for Org Mode files with arbitrary content.
+Orgro is a general-purpose viewer and editor for Org Mode files with arbitrary content.
 Orgzly and beorg are better thought of as task/agenda managers that use Org Mode files for data import/export.

 # How can I use relative links between Org Mode files?